tursky/.environment/readme.md

    * linux61
 ```

+Install modules for your current kernel:

 ```
-# Install modules for your current kernel
 sudo pacman -S virtualbox linux61-virtualbox-host-modules
 ```

-Add the `vbox` module to your kernel: just reboot OS.
+Adding the `vbox` module to your kernel: just reboot OS.
+To run VirtualBox immediately, type the following command:

 ```
-# To run VB immediately, type the following command:
-sudo vboxreload

-vboxmanage --version
+sudo vboxreload && vboxmanage --version
 ```

 ---